shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 That being said, the images generated after 50 epochs of training were reasonably clear and there would not be significant improvment at 150 epochs.
 This can be seen from the loss graphs, which indicate that the Discriminator and Generator loss functions are relatively low by 50 epochs.

 It is a potential limitation that this solution has not been implemented such that the model trains exclusively on the training data.
 In future, better data preprocessing is recommended to avoid the model training on all the OASIS data.
+A further limitation is that this model does not contain a UMAP embeddings plot.
+This should be a future extension to this project.

 ## References and Acknowledgements
 The model was implmented based on the [StyleGAN2 paper](https://arxiv.org/pdf/1912.04958).